faezemoradik/CommonWhyDataset/README.md

 ## Data Downloading Instructions

-You can simply clone the repository or clicking on the [**dataset**](....) and clicking on the *Save Link As...* option.
-The dataset can be loaded and viewed by any conventional software tools for loading and viewing .json files, such as the VS Code, Sublime Text, Notepad++, etc.
+You can access the dataset by clicking on the [**dataset**](https://github.com/faezemoradik/CommonWhyDataset/blob/main/data_files/inference_rule_entities_with_grounded_qa.json) link and downloading the file.

+The dataset is provided in `.json` format and can be loaded and viewed using standard software tools that support JSON files, such as VS Code, Sublime Text, Notepad++, or any other compatible editor.

 In order to download the relevant KG subgarphs run Retrieve_rel_KG.py.